nx-js/observer-util/README.md

 # nx-compile

 This library is part of the **nx framework**.
-The purpose of this library is to
+The purpose of this library is to allow powerful data observation/binding without any special syntax.

 ## Installation

 ```
 $ TODO: add to npm
 ```

+## Compatibility

 ## Usage